 Our fourth Works Ahead took place in April 2015 at Contact, with a double bill from Nathan Birkinshaw + Jamil Keating: two young male artists questioning manliness in this digitised, disembodied, discombobulated era… See their image gallery.

 Our fifth Works Ahead took place in June 2016 at Contact, with two very different double bills from four artists at different stages in their careers: Terri Donovan + Afreena Islam; Top Joe + Lucy McCormick.
 On different stages, at different scales… See their image gallery.

-Our sixth Works Ahead takes place in May 2017 with two nights in two venues featuring three artists: Tom Cassani + Toni-Dee Paul’s double bill at Contact, and Chanje Kunda at STUN Studio at Z-arts.
-(NB Jamil Keating is no longer developing a piece for WoAh 2017.)
+Our sixth Works Ahead took place in May 2017 with two nights in two venues featuring three artists: Tom Cassani + Toni-Dee Paul’s double bill at Contact, and Chanje Kunda at STUN Studio at Z-arts… See their image gallery.

-Works Ahead 2017 is co-commissioned/co-produced by hÅb + Contact; supported by STUN (Sustained Theatre Up North); supported using public funding by Arts Council England; funded by Manchester City Council.
+Works Ahead 2017 was co-commissioned/co-produced by hÅb + Contact; supported by STUN (Sustained Theatre Up North); supported using public funding by Arts Council England; funded by Manchester City Council.

 Project Mentors: Matt Fenton + Peader Kirk